Tensor network methods for bound electron-hole complexes beyond strong and weak confinement in nanoplatelets: Results

 But for the center-of-mass density $|\tilde{\psi}_{\text{COM}}|^2$, the transformation $\mathbf{R}=\left(m_e\mathbf{r}_e+m_h\mathbf{r}_h\right)/\left(m_e+m_h\right)$ is required.
 The first task is to encode the multiplication of a coordinate $y=m x$ in a linear operator/tensor $M_{ij}$ (to be decomposed into a tensor network later on) with an input index $i$ (corresponding to a grid point $x_i$) and an output index $j$ (corresponding to a grid point $y_i$).
 Applying the logic behind the previous index transformations, this tensor $M_{ij}$ should be one if the multiplication of the coordinate $x_i$ by $m$ results in the value $y_i$ and zero otherwise.
 Of course, for an arbitrary output grid $y_1,y_2,...,y_K$, the multiplication result $y$ will generally not match any grid point exactly.
 One way is to choose a grid adapted to $m$; namely, choosing $y_i=mx_i$ would make the tensor trivial: $A_{ij}=\delta_{ij}$.
 But, because $m_e\neq m_h$, this would only push the problem into the addition step, where two coordinates from two different grids would need to be added.
 A working solution is to use the same output grid for both multiplications and to simply round the multiplication result $y$ to the nearest point $y_i$ on the grid.
 In our implementation, we use bilinear interpolation instead.
 Because the tensor $M_{ij}$ transforms only a single coordinate, it has only $K^2$ values, so it is computed and stored directly in memory.
 After construction, it is decomposed by repeated SVDs into an MPO acting on the bit indices.
 This MPO is then applied to the density QTT $\left|\psi_E(\mathbf{r}_e, \mathbf{r}_h) \right|^2$, after this the scaled coordinates are added using an addition network, and one obtains the QTT representing the desired $|\tilde{\psi}_{\text{COM}}|^2$, this combination of MPOs is shown in Fig. \ref{fig:rel_com_densities_combined} b).

 All ground states and excited states (Tables \ref{tab:exciton_state_6x4}-\ref{tab:exciton_state_24x20}) agree with the results reported in Ref. \onlinecite{richter_nanoplatelets_2017}.
-The energies computed with our method are generally slightly higher, likely due to the higher resolution: convergence analyses for all states indicate that the energy increases with resolution.
+The energies computed with our method are generally slightly higher, likely due to the higher resolution: convergence analyses for all states indicate that the energy of states converged according to the variance criterion (Eq. (\ref{eq:energy_variance_criterion})) increases with resolution.
 (This trend stems from the kinetic energy, whereas the potential energy decreases.)
+More details about both the comparison with Ref. \onlinecite{richter_nanoplatelets_2017} and the convergence analyses are included in Appendix \ref{app:conventional_method} and Appendix \ref{app:convergence_analyses} respectively.
 Some excited states are missed by the iterative procedure described in subsection \ref{sec:dmrg_excited_states}, but this includes only states close to the end of the computed energy range.

 One advantage of the tensor network method is that higher resolutions are attainable; here, the highest resolution was $N=11$ bits per dimension.
 At this resolution, the conventional method would require an unrealistic $128\,\text{TiB}$ \footnote{Assuming usage of 64-bit floats.} only to store one wave function.
 In contrast, the method described here required only megabytes to store the final states, and every state was computed in under 10 minutes on a simple consumer processor.
 Also, the method does not require a specialized basis set, as is often used in quantum chemistry (cf. Gaussian or Slater-type orbitals \cite{jensen_introduction_2007,slater_atomic_1930,boys_electronic_1950}).